edguer/k8s-partitioned-worker/README.md

 In a regular, healthy environment, worker1 will always process partition 1, and worker2 always processes partition 2.
 Now suppose the server2 goes down.
 What must happen is that worker1 will take both partition 1 and 2, and, as soon as worker2 comes back online, it starts processing the partition 2 again, so worker1 can release partition 2 and focus only on partition 1.

 However, how worker1 knows that worker2 stopped processing those items?
-Seems like RPC communication would solve it, but it would mean more complexity, exposing ports, standing up tiny RPC server threads (with gRPC, let's say), but turns out there is better solution if a shared memory cluster is at hand (such as Memcache or Redis): building a distributed locking system.
+Seems like RPC communication would solve it, but it would mean more complexity, exposing ports, standing up tiny RPC server threads (with gRPC, let's say), but turns out there is a better solution if a shared memory cluster is at hand (such as Memcache or Redis): building a distributed locking system.

 ### Failover and Locking